Skip to content

 Built for production.
 Free in v1.

-Everything PostgreSQL's native logical replication is missing — observability, schema sync, error handling, and a UI — without giving up the ordering guarantees that matter.
+Everything PostgreSQL's native logical replication is missing — observability, automatic schema setup, error handling, and a UI — without giving up the ordering guarantees that matter.

 Web dashboard & setup wizard